 We may share information that does not reasonably identify you or your organisation as permitted by applicable law.

-Where you are submitting personal data from within the European Economic Area (“EEA”), such information may be transferred to countries outside the EEA.
+Where you are submitting personal data from within the UK, or the European Economic Area (“EEA”), such information may be transferred to countries outside the UK and/or the EEA.

 By way of example, this may happen if one or more of our third party service providers with whom we share personal data in accordance with section 7 (Disclosure of your information) are located, or have their servers located, outside your country or the country from which the data were provided.